Vyral/kwasi-bowie/_posts/2019-05-07-a-conversation-with-a-credit-repair-specialist.md

 {% include youtube.html %}

-If you have credit in need of repair, my conversation today with Serge Bagdasarov of LSI Credit Solutions will answer all your questions.
+<p style="text-align: center;"><em>If you have credit in need of repair, my conversation today with Serge Bagdasarov of LSI Credit Solutions will answer all your questions.</em></p>

 Today I’m joined by Serge Bagdasarov of LSI Credit Solutions to answer all your questions about credit repair.